AsithaLKonara/J-tech-License-server/README.md

 1. Launch Upload Bridge
 2. Go to **Design Tools** tab
+3. Set matrix dimensions (e.g., 32x32, 64x32)
-3. Select a drawing tool (e.g., Rectangle)
+4. Select a drawing tool (e.g., Rectangle)
+5. Choose a color from the palette
-4. Draw on the canvas
+6. Draw on the canvas
-5. Add frames for animation
+7. Add frames for animation using the timeline
-6. Preview your pattern
+8. Preview your pattern in the Preview tab
+9. Save your project (`.ledproj` format)

 ### 2. Convert Media to Pattern

 1. Go to **Media Upload** tab
 2. Click **"Select Media File"**
 3. Choose your image/GIF/video
-4. Adjust conversion settings
+4. Adjust conversion settings:
+   - Dimensions (target LED matrix size)
+   - FPS (for videos/GIFs)
+   - Brightness (0-100%)
+   - Color order (RGB, GRB, etc.)
+5. Preview the conversion result
-5. Click **"Convert to LED Pattern"**
+6. Click **"Convert to LED Pattern"**
+7. The pattern will be loaded in Design Tools tab

 ### 3. Flash to Device

 1. Go to **Flash** tab
 2. Select your microcontroller type
-3. Choose COM port
+3. Choose COM port (or auto-detect)
-4. Configure settings (brightness, speed, etc.)
+4. Configure settings:
+   - Brightness (0-100%)
+   - Speed (frame duration)
+   - Color order
+   - Wiring mode
 5. Click **"Build & Upload"**
+6. Monitor progress in the status bar
+7. Device will reset and display pattern

 **📖 For detailed guides, see:**
 - [Quick Start Guide](docs/QUICKSTART.md) - Get started in 5 minutes